 We operate two of the world's thirteen root servers.
 Along with the ICANN community, we are involved in discussions to establish criteria for operations of the root server system including the root servers that we operate.
 We also publish the root zone file, as the Root Zone Maintainer, under the Root Zone Maintainer Service Agreement ("RZMA") with ICANN.
-The RZMA will expire on October 19, 2024, with an automatic renewal, unless earlier terminated
+The current term of the RZMA ends on October 19, 2024 and is subject to an automatic renewal for another eight-year term, unless earlier modified or terminated.